Bhatta6190/Waveform-LiDAR-Analysis/README.md

-# Adding Noise to Simulated Waveform LiDAR Data
+# Adding Noise to Simulated Full-Waveform LiDAR Data

-This article explains the proposed method to add realistic noise to the simulated waveform LiDAR data to make it more similar to real-world data.
+This article explains a method to add realistic noise to the simulated waveform LiDAR data to make it more similar to real-world data.
 The method incorporates characteristics of actual LVIS (Laser Vegetation Imaging Sensor) data into simulated waveforms to make the data suitable for scientific research and algorithm testing.

 ---